pfsense/docs/source/backup/autoconfigbackup.rst

 **Settings** tab.
 Fill in the https://portal.pfsense.org username (not email) and password, and enter an encryption password.

-The username is the login name created when purchasing a Gold Subscription, not the e-mail address.
-Use a long, complex password and encryption key to ensure the configuration is secure. **It is very important to store this encryption key somewhere outside the firewall**
-- if it is lost, it will be impossible to restore a configuration the hard drive in the firewall fails.
+The username is the login name created with the |premium_content_link|, not the e-mail address.
+Use a long, complex password and encryption key to ensure the configuration is secure. **It is very important to store this encryption key somewhere outside the firewall** - if it is lost, it will be impossible to restore a configuration the hard drive in the firewall fails.
 We retain only **encrypted** configurations, which are useless without the encryption key.

 Testing Backup Functionality
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~